 Japan remained the backbone of APAC’s increased international share.
-A bit over one third (35%) of APAC’s result in January were coming from Japan.
-Its decreasing from the levels at the end of the year (around 50%), but still significantly above the usual share of one fifth.
-That it has come down a bit is primarily caused by the restriction of cinema capacity to 50% and their closure by 8pm in Tokyo and three neighbouring prefectures since January 8.
+A bit over one-third (35%) of APAC’s results in January was coming from Japan.
+It’s decreasing from the levels at the end of the year (around 50%), but still significantly above the usual share of one fifth.
+That it has come down a bit is primarily caused by the restriction of cinema capacity to 50% and their closure by 8 pm in Tokyo and three neighboring prefectures since January 8.
 These have been established due to increased COVID-19 cases in that region.
 This triggered the delay of multiple planned local releases.
-With no competition coming in, the highest grossing release of all-time in Japan DEMON SLAYER THE MOVIE: MUGEN TRAIN dominated for the fourth month.
-Despite these challenges Japan is just -36% behind the three-year average after one month in 2021.
+With no competition coming in, the highest-grossing release of all-time in Japan DEMON SLAYER THE MOVIE: MUGEN TRAIN dominated for the fourth month.
+Despite these challenges, Japan is just -36% behind the three-year average after one month in 2021.

-In the middle of January India, another Asian powerhouse, joined South Korea, China and Japan in the group of blockbuster-producing countries in the times of a global pandemic.
+In the middle of January India, another Asian powerhouse, joined South Korea, China, and Japan in the group of blockbuster-producing countries in times of a global pandemic.
 It was the release of MASTER with superstar Vijay that made an Indian release top the weekend global box office for the first time.
 Although most of MASTER’s $18m opening weekend total was coming out of its home country ($15m), the Tamil film drove business in International territories as well.
-MASTER opened strong as clear #1 in Singapore and the UAE, while breaking into the top ten in Australia, New Zealand and Domestic.
+MASTER opened strong as clear #1 in Singapore and the UAE while breaking into the top ten in Australia, New Zealand, and Domestic.
 After this short-term success, the last week of January brought other welcome news with the announcement that Indian cinemas have been allowed to return to full capacity from February 1.